JasperFx/bobcat/src/Bobcat/notes.md

 ## Design Notes

 * `Fixture` classes.
-* `IExecutionStep` will be the primary runtime model.
+* `IExecutionStep` will be the primary **runtime** model.
 The "display" model will be different, and maybe that can be more metadata driven
+* The rendering model will be model-driven or metadata driven to allow for more variance in grammars
+* `Grammar` abstraction will be responsible for building

 ## Fixture classes